The Complicity Gradient: Five Levels of Compromise

 The Villainy Problem

 Concentrated evil is fragile.
 A corporation run by identifiable villains produces identifiable heroes.
 The gradient eliminates both — replacing villainy with positioning, replacing heroism with compromise, replacing narrative with bureaucracy.
+Nobody is the villain.
+Everyone is the system.

 Institutional Immortality

 The gradient's final product is not profit, not efficiency, not power.
 It is continuation.
 A system that distributes guilt broadly enough survives everything except the collapse of the distribution mechanism itself.
+And the mechanism is self-repairing — every new hire begins at Level 1.

 If everyone is a little responsible, is anyone accountable?
+And if no one is accountable, what force in the Sprawl could ever stop the machine?

 Connected To